tigranpetrossian/klavier/README.md

 ## Customizing the size
 By default, Klavier is responsive takes up the full width of its parent container.
-This can be changed by using a combination of `width`, `height`, and `blackKeyHeight` props.
+This can be changed by using a combination of `width` and `height` props.
 Those attributes accept any valid CSS values.

 ### Fixed width:
 ```tsx